 - f.
 COEXISTENCE: Germany's policy of "coexistence" between GE and conventionally-grown and organic crops is biased against the use of GE crops.
 Since there is no GE cultivation in Germany, coexistence regulations are currently theoretical.
 But in the past, German federal and local governments put into place an assortment of planting bans, segregation distances, and other requirements.
-For instance, Germany requires a minimum distance of 150 meters a U.S. football field-and-a-half between biotech and conventional fields, and a minimum distance of 300 meters between biotech and organic cornfields. - g.
-LABELING: Germany applies EU regulations for labeling GE foods (Regulations EC 1829/2003 and 1830/2003).
+For instance, Germany requires a minimum distance of 150 meters - a U.S. football field-and-a-half - between biotech and conventional fields, and a minimum distance of 300 meters between biotech and organic fields. - g.
+LABELING AND TRACEABILITY: Germany applies EU regulations for labeling GE foods (Regulations EC 1829/2003 and 1830/2003).
 No foods labeled as containing "GMO" are sold in Germany.
 Under EU rules, foods require a "GMO" label only if GE crops are used as an ingredient.
 There is no required labeling for meat or dairy products coming from animals fed with GE feeds.
 In May 2008, the German government created a voluntary "Ohne Gentechnik" (GE-free) labeling program.
-In August 2009, the Ministry for Food, Agriculture and Consumer Protection introduced a national label to help consumers better identify products and to standardize the information consumers receive. - h.
-MONITORING AND TESTING: Germany has a decentralized system for testing and controlling the illegal entry of GE products into Germany.
-The German laender each have the authority with the competence to ensure that no unauthorized biotech product enters the German retail market.
-The laender each have their own monitoring and sampling plans.
-Since the experts know the kind of products that potentially contain GE events, they specifically sample for these products.
-Sampling is primarily done at the wholesale and the processing level. - Germany fully enforces EU rules relating to GE crops.
+In August 2009, the Ministry for Food, Agriculture and Consumer Protection introduced a national label to help consumers better identify products and to standardize the information consumers receive.
+Sales under such label generated \$11 billion in Germany in 2018.
+For more information, please see "Voluntary GMO-Free Labeling Program Generates 11 Billion Dollars". - h.
+MONITORING AND TESTING: Germany fully enforces EU rules relating to GE crops.
 The Rapid Alert System for Food and Feed (RASFF) is used to report food safety issues to consumers, the trade, and other Member-States.
-In the case of biotech crops, Germany's 16 laender test for unauthorized GE products and report violations via the RASFF. - i.
-LOW-LEVEL PRESENCE (LLP) POLICY: Germany does not have its own LLP policy.
-Rather, it fully implements EU Regulation 619/2011, which details official sampling methods
+In the case of biotech crops, Germany's 16 laender test for unauthorized GE products and report violations via the RASFF.